alajmo/mani/README.md

 [![License](https://img.shields.io/badge/license-MIT-green)](https://img.shields.io/badge/license-MIT-green)
 [![Go Report Card](https://goreportcard.com/badge/github.com/alajmo/mani)](https://goreportcard.com/report/github.com/alajmo/mani)

-# mani
+# Mani

 `mani` is a many-repo tool that helps you manage multiple repositories or plain directories.
-It's useful when you are working with microservices, multi-project systems and libraries or just a bunch of repositories and want a central place for pulling all repositories and running commands over the different repositories.
+It's useful when you are working with microservices, multi-project systems, and libraries or just a bunch of repositories and want a central place for pulling all repositories and running commands over the different repositories.

 You specify repository and commands in a config file and then run the commands over all or a subset of the projects.